-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
+- Log into your switch management page (see "Access your switch management page" on page 5). - 2.
 Click on Network, click on LLDP, and click on Basic TLVs Settings. - 3.
 Configure the basic TLVs settings.
-Click Apply to save. - 4.
-At the bottom of the left-hand panel, click Save. - 5.
-Select the Config you would like to save the settings to, click Save Settings to Flash, then click OK.
+Click Apply to save.

+5. Select the Config you would like to save the settings to, click Save Settings to Flash, then click OK.